Perspective: Time irreversibility in systems observed at coarse resolution: Dynamics at coarse resolution

-To make this explicit, the waiting-time contribution to entropy production emerging from a naive time-reversal suggests that any unequally distributed directional waiting times to exit a given state, $\psi_{k|j}(t)$ versus $\psi_{j|i}(t)$ for any fixed state $j$ and some states $i,k\ne j$ implies \blue{implies $\DSi(q)>0$, even though one could still have $\DSi(\x)=\DSt(\x)=0$, see, e.g., Ref.~\cite{Hartich2021comment}}.
+To make this explicit, the waiting-time contribution to entropy production emerging from a naive time-reversal suggests that any unequally distributed directional waiting times to exit a given state, $\psi_{k|j}(t)$ versus $\psi_{j|i}(t)$ for any fixed state $j$ and some states $i,k\ne j$ implies implies $\DSi(q)>0$, even though one could still have $\DSi(\x)=\DSt(\x)=0$, see, e.g., Ref.~\cite{Hartich2021comment}.
 Milestoning generally yields non-instantaneous transition-path times (duration of successful transitions) and in turn such unequal waiting times, regardless of whether the microscopic dynamics obeys detailed balance or not \cite{Wang_2007,Hartich2021PRX,Hartich2023PRR,Hartich2021comment,Blom2024PNASU}.
-In other words, in the presence of memory \blue{induced by a milestoning procedure} we generally need to distinguish between mathematical irreversibility and detailed balance \cite{Wang_2007} and in such scenarios the naive time-reversal does \emph{not} correspond to physical time-reversal.
+In other words, in the presence of memory induced by a milestoning procedure we generally need to distinguish between mathematical irreversibility and detailed balance \cite{Wang_2007} and in such scenarios the naive time-reversal does \emph{not} correspond to physical time-reversal.

 The fact that there are examples with $\DSi(q)>0$ that have $\DSi(\x)=\DSt(\x)=0$ \cite{Hartich2021comment,Blom2024PNASU}, where in both cases, the backwards dynamics is naively defined to be the dynamics read backwards, has far-reaching consequences.
-Whenever the presence of milestoning cannot be excluded, even if we are allowed to assume that the microscopic dynamics $\traj$ obeys steady-state dynamics as in Eqs.~\eqref{SDE} or in Sec.~\ref{MarkovJ}, we cannot bound the entropy production of $\x$ by the time-reversal asymmetry of $\trajCG$, i.e., by assessing directly $\DSi(q)$.
-Therefore, all aforementioned inference strategies are prone to fail for milestoned processes, i.e., one can construct counterexamples (see Ref.~\cite{Hartich2021comment}) to the \blue{inference strategies cited in Sec.~\ref{sec:lump}}.
+Whenever the presence of milestoning cannot be excluded \blue{(in particular, in all theoretical works claiming to address a general class of experiments)}, even if we are allowed to assume that the microscopic dynamics $\traj$ obeys steady-state dynamics as in Eqs.~\eqref{SDE} or in Sec.~\ref{MarkovJ}, we cannot bound the entropy production of $\x$ by the time-reversal asymmetry of $\trajCG$, i.e., by assessing directly $\DSi(q)$.
+Therefore, all aforementioned inference strategies are prone to fail for milestoned processes, i.e., one can construct counterexamples (see Ref.~\cite{Hartich2021comment}) to the inference strategies cited in Sec.~\ref{sec:lump}.
 Moreover, one can no longer deduce non-equilibrium from asymmetries in correlation functions of based on the observations $\traj$, and approaches like thermodynamic uncertainty relations and speed limits do not necessarily apply, although future work might possibly extend these results to milestoned dynamics.